umd-lib/spotlight/docs/ApplicationCreation.md

     $ printf "spotlight\n" > .ruby-gemset
     ```

+    12.2.
+Switched out of the directory and back in to enable RVM to configure
-    15.2.
-Ran “bundle install” to populate the “spotlight” gemset:
+          Ruby and the gemset:

     ```zsh
+    $ cd ..
+    $ cd spotlight
+    ```

+13. Installed the gems (for local development):

+    ```zsh
+    $ bundle config without production
     $ bundle install
     ```

-    15.3.
-Switched out of the directory and back in (not sure why this is
+14. Switched out of the directory and back in (not sure why this step is
     necessary):

     ```zsh
     $ cd ..
     $ cd spotlight
     ```

-    15.4.
-Committed the changes:

-    ```zsh
-    $ git add -f .ruby-version .ruby-gemset
-    $ git commit
-    ```

-16. Installed the gems (for local development):

-    ```zsh
-    $ bundle config without production
-    $ bundle install
-    ```

-17. Ran the database migrations, and committed the resulting changes to the
+15. Ran the database migrations, and committed the resulting changes to the
     “db/schema.rb” file:

     ```zsh